 The very act of carrying in your new poinsettia plant during the winter months can cause it to have foliar problems.
 Poinsettia leaves shrivel and die in incorrect temperatures.
-These cold sensitive plants do not tolerate fluctuations in temperature and respond by shriveling and dropping leaves.
-Treating a shriveling poinsettia starts with diagnosis of the problem, and then methodical treatment measures and patience.
+These cold-sensitive plants do not tolerate fluctuations in temperature and respond by shriveling and dropping leaves.
+Treating a shriveling poinsettia starts with the diagnosis of the problem, and then with methodical treatment measures and patience.

 Diagnosing a Poinsettia with Shriveled Leaves

 Cold damage, under watering, and changes in other site conditions will shock the plant, and poinsettia leaves shrivel and die.
 In most cases, correcting the conditions and waiting for a while will return the plant back to health.

 Fungal disease issues, however, may require the complete removal of the plant.
 These form in warm, moist conditions and may be harbored in the soil, borne in the air, or simply have come with the plant from the nursery.
 Removal of infected plant debris is the first defense followed by repotting in uninfected soil.